 Levels I, II, III etc are systems used for Competency Based Training in both Australia and the UK.
 (The levels also mean different things in different countries.)

-We operate with a more sophisticated system: experiential learning.
+We operate with a sophisticated but totally different system, experiential learning.

 E.g. Level III for instance means you are competent to perform certain tasks under limited supervision.